from Bovingdon Baptist Church

 but also creating shared spaces (formal and informal) to be family and learn from one another.

-church is that by summer 2014 we'll be able to cater for every child from toddler to teens every Sunday.
+separate spaces...We are pleased to announce that work on our Upper Room is very nearly finished and it has become a great space for our young people to meet in.
+So we can now cater for every child from toddler to teens every Sunday.
 The normal format is that the children join in with the first 20 minutes of whole church worship.
 They then have a Sunday Club to enjoy and explore God's Word together, while the

 adults go deeper with the biblical theme in their own way.

-crèche - there is an adult to look after your child, but you are welcome to stay with them as well.
-Alternatively, we're happy for you to stay in the service with your baby (we are 'family', and families are by nature noisy).
+crèche - there is an adult to look after your child, but you are welcome to stay with them.
+Alternatively, we're happy for you to remain in the service with your baby (we are 'family', and families are by nature noisy).

-group for those of primary school age (plus a 16 year old with special needs)
+group for those of primary school age (plus a 17 year old with special needs).

-group for secondary school aged young people, which currently meets once a month (on the 1st
+group for secondary school aged young people, which meets weekly in the Upper Room (God's Gummi Bears).

-room is finished.
-We also have a new youth group, every Friday 5 - 7 pm.
+· We also have a new youth group, every term-time Friday 5 - 7 pm.

 the midst of our hard work, we don't want to lose sight of being a 'One Table'